Croatia: Railways

 Croatia has an extensive rail network spanning 2604 km, including 984 km of electrified railways and 254 km of double track railways.
 The most significant railways in Croatia are within the Pan-European transport corridors Vb and X connecting Rijeka to Budapest and Ljubljana to Belgrade, both via Zagreb.
-Croatian Railways operates all rail services.
 In 2024, the European Investment Bank committed €400 million to support the revitalization of the railway system, focusing on green and digital transformations.
 In July 2024, a significant agreement was signed for the acquisition of six electro-diesel multiple units (EDMUs) to improve connectivity between Split and Zagreb.
 Valued at €57.3 million and financed through an EIB loan, this project is part of the broader initiative to modernize Croatia's railway infrastructure.